hackages/hackjam.apollo.front/README.md

 ## HackJam React Native with Apollo/GraphlQL

+- Implement the Login Screen

+  - Add a username and a password (part 1)
+  - Add login with Google
+  - After login, It should redirect to the MovieList component

 - Implement the MovieList component

   - Data comes from the Apollo server in GraphQL